Botox Treatment – Overview

 How Is a Botox Injection Performed?

-What Conditions Are Associated With Botox® Injections?
+What Conditions Can Be Treated With Botox® Injections?

 Botox® injections can be used to treat chronic migraine headaches, neck spasms (cervical dystonia), overactive bladder, excessive sweating, uncontrollable blinking, and lazy eye.
 We offer Botox® treatments to our patients who experience chronic migraines.